gourav-d/SignalR-Web-Client/README.md

 ﻿SignalR-Web-Client
 ======================
-This is a JavaScript-based SignalR Web Client.
-SignalR Web Client is available [here](https://gourav-d.github.io/SignalR-Web-Client/dist/).

  It is a debugging tool to test ASP.Net Core SignalR hubs.
-This is a UI based SignalR client.
 Using this tool, we can send the data to the SignalR hub and receive a response from the SignalR Hub.
 The tool is designed for DotNet core developers to make their life easier when they will work with SignalR.
+Developer's, no need to write a single line of code to test the Hub.
+SignalR Web Client is available [here](https://gourav-d.github.io/SignalR-Web-Client/dist/).

 <p align="center">
   <img src="./src/images/SignalR-Web-Client.jpg" >